BPFAleksei/BPFAleksei/README.md

 ## About Me
-Hi, I’m Aleksei Escobar, I'm Information Systems Engineer with a Master's Degree in Systems Management.
+Hi, I’m Aleksei Escobar, I'm From Guatemala.

+## I'm Information Systems Engineer with a Master's Degree in Systems Management

-I currently work as an analyst and developer, I have experience in Full Stack development with Java, Oracle Application Express and Oracle Databases.
+- 👨‍💻 I’m currently working as an analyst and full stack developer in technologies like Java, Python, Oracle Apex.
-I am currently studying DevOps and Cloud technologies.
+- 📚 I’m currently learning everything about DevOps and Cloud technologies.
+- 💪🏼 Future Goals: Working in DevOps and Cloud.
+- ⚡ Hobbies: I love to play bass and drums.

 <!---
 BPFAleksei/BPFAleksei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.